EnriqueSLima/Flyer_JavaScript/Flyer/README.md

-# Flyer
+# Web-App-Flyer
-Web-aplication for marketing and propaganda of small business.
+Web App to find business and services around your location.